Skip to Content

-We strongly advise you to take out insurance for your personnel belongings.
+We strongly advise you to take out insurance for your personal belongings.
 Liability insurance is also a great idea in case you accidentally damage the building.

-Yes, both the Cube Hall and the New Hall have contracted internet services which you can access from the halls and choose the package that best works for you.
+Yes, both the Cube Hall and the New Hall have contracted internet services which you can access from the Halls.
+A variety of packages is available.

 Between $80 to $100 on groceries.
 You will need to purchase an internet package – that can be done monthly for $45.00.
 There are cheaper packages for longer sign-ups.

 Leaving the Halls at the end of the year when your studies are done or your tenancy ends is simple: contact the office and book your checkout.
 Do not leave without booking a checkout.
 Anyone wanting to leave the Halls before the end of their Residential Agreement must speak to the office before moving out.
 There are guidelines for withdrawal and early release from the agreement is only granted under specific circumstances.
 See below to read about the Early Release from Residential Agreement guidelines.